 For your customers, you can allow them to create an account and track their orders.
 Through your PrestaShop interface, you can create a customer information database, as well as run customer service activities.

-Another one of the main differences between PrestaShop Ready and PrestaShop open source is the access to add-ons.
-You can only download and buy add-ons from the PrestaShop marketplace if you are using the open source version of PrestaShop.
-This marketplace offers over 6,000 modules, themes, and services—ranging from site navigation tools to social media integrations to shipping services.
-These add-ons are not currently available to PrestaShop Ready users.
+You can only download and buy add-ons from the PrestaShop marketplace—which offers over 6,000 modules, themes, and services—ranging from site navigation tools to social media integrations to shipping services.

 After going through the full range of features that PrestaShop offers, you may find yourself asking, “Is PrestaShop really free?”
 This is a valid question, and the answer, unfortunately, requires more than a simple “yes” or “no.”

 To explain, PrestaShop’s ecommerce platform offering is open source, so yes, it’s free to download (they also offer a free demo).
 However, although the actual open source software is free to download, this doesn’t mean that it will be totally free to run your ecommerce business through this platform.

 If you use PrestaShop, you’ll have to find your own web hosting, which comes at a cost.
 Using PrestaShop’s hosting partner, for example, will cost you anywhere from $8 per month to $14 per month, depending on which plan you choose.

 Other hosting providers may have different rates.
 Additionally, there will be the cost for payment processing, which will vary depending on the processor.
 Stripe, as an example, charges 2.9% + $0.30 per transaction.
 Some of the payment add-ons are free to download with PrestaShop, like PayPal, for example.
 But others, like Square, require you to pay ($169.99) to download the module itself.